Charles B. Wang Center: History

 In 1996, Wang announced a donation of $25 million for the construction of an Asian American center on the campus of Stony Brook University.
 Wang, a graduate of Queens College, chose to donate to Stony Brook University because of its internationally renowned computer science program and its location near the Long Island headquarters of Computer Associates, Inc., his company.
 Wang was also close friends with Shirley Strum Kenny, Stony Brook's president at the time and the former Queens College president.
 The donation was the largest ever to a State University of New York campus, and Stony Brook University leased a four-acre plot to Wang for the construction of a 25,000-square-foot building.

 The construction of the center was met with delays and ultimately fell three years behind schedule as the original plan of a 25,000-square-foot building increased to a 120,000-square-foot complex.
 The building became controversial for appearing to prioritize Asian cultures over others, Computer Associates' business practices, and Wang's close ties to Kenny.
 The center formally opened on Tuesday, October 22, 2002 with a ceremony from New York governor George Pataki.

 Architecture

 The building was designed by architect P.H.
 Tuan of Oyster Bay, New York.
-The building is made of brick and white translucent glass panels designed to symbolize rice paper, which were used for windows in ancient Asian architecture.
+The building is made of brick and white translucent glass panels designed to symbolize washi paper, which were used for windows in ancient Asian architecture.
 An 80-foot octagonal tower protruding from the center of the building's roof, which contains 20 roof lights and 56 layers of steel, was designed after an abstract pagoda.
 In the center's outdoor gardens, an arched bridge with steps is reminiscent of Shanghai temples.

 On the first floor of the Wang Center is an East Asian food court named Jasmine, which includes dining options such as bibimbap, poke bowls and other Chinese, Japanese and Korean foods.
 In 2019, a 550-square foot Pan-Asian mini grocery store, the Jasmine Market, opened, selling international grocery items, snacks, and beverages.